CarolineBigData/Event-Driven-AWS-ETL-Pipeline/README.md

 In this project, I have built a serverless architecture to analyze the data directly from Amazon S3 using Amazon Athena and visualize the data in Amazon QuickSight.

-In the first part of this project is to build a automatically data pripeline.
-First, when new data drop in the raw bucket, the pipleline will automatically perform etl process, that transferring the raw data from csv to parquet and convert some string type columns into timestamp, the data will be stored in the processed data bucket. and  I loaded the processed data into Redshift.
+In the first part of this project is to build an automatically data pipeline.
+First, when new data drop in the raw bucket, the pipeline will automatically perform ETL process, that transferring the raw data from CSV to parquet and convert some string type columns into timestamp, the data will be stored in the processed data bucket. and  I loaded the processed data into Redshift.
+When the. whole ETL workflow success, I got the notification from Amazon SNS.

-In the second part of the project, I used Amazon QuickSight to generate visualizations and meaningful insights from the processed data bucketS3 using Athena tables that I created in Glue. and I directly queried the same dataset in Amazon S3 from an Amazon Redshift data warehouse using Redshift Spectrum..
+In the second part of the project, I used Amazon QuickSight to generate visualizations and meaningful insights from the processed data bucketS3 using Athena tables that I created in Glue. and I directly queried the same dataset in Amazon S3 from an Amazon Redshift data warehouse using Redshift Spectrum.

 ![github-small](https://user-images.githubusercontent.com/58568024/100687733-d3465680-334e-11eb-9c2b-f97e1f665763.png)